meza/Stonecraft/docs/docs/Quickstart.md

 ## Quickstart

+### Use the Stonecraft template

+The simplest way to get started with a brand new mod project is to use the Stonecraft template.

+Simply go to https://github.com/meza/Stonecraft-template and click the "Use this template" button.

 ### Add the plugin to build.gradle[.kts]

 If you already use Architectury, make sure to add Stonecraft BEFORE the Architectury plugin.